michael-ross-ven/vengeance/README.md

 ## Managing tabular data shouldn't be complicated.

+If values are stored in a matrix, it should be just like interacting with a simple list of lists, staying very close to Python's native data structures.
+There shouldn't be any need for massive or complicated libraries just to help manage this kind of data.
-If values are stored in a matrix, it should't be any harder to iterate or modify than a normal list.
-One enhancement, however, would be to have row values accessible by column names instead of by integer indeces,eg
+One nice-to-have, however, would be to have row values accessible by column names instead of by integer indices, eg

-    for row in m:
+    for row in matrix:
-        row.header
+        row.field_a

-    for row in m:
+    for row in matrix:
-        row[17]    (did i count those columns correctly?)
+        row[17]           (did I count those columns correctly? what if the columns get re-ordered later on?)

-#### Two naive solutions for this are:
+#### Two possible approaches for implementing this nice-to-have are:

-1) Convert rows to dictionaries
+1) Convert rows to dictionaries (a JSON-like approach)

-    Using duplicate dictionary instances for every row has a high memory footprint, and makes accessing values by index more complicated, eg
+    Using duplicate dictionary instances for every row has a high memory footprint, makes renaming or modifying columns an expensive operation, and when needing to access values by numerical index, requires a conversion of the data into dictionary keys and values, eg

+        [
+            {'col_a': 1, 'col_b': 'b', 'col_c': 'c'},
-        [{'col_a': 1.0, 'col_b': 'b', 'col_c': 'c'},
+            {'col_a': 2, 'col_b': 'b', 'col_c': 'c'},
-         {'col_a': 1.0, 'col_b': 'b', 'col_c': 'c'}]
+            {'col_a': 3, 'col_b': 'b', 'col_c': 'c'}
+        ]

 2) Convert rows to namedtuples

-    Named tuples do not have per-instance dictionaries, so they are lightweight and require no more memory than regular tuples, but their values are read-only (which makes this kinda a dealbreaker)
+    Namedtuples do not have per-instance dictionaries, so they are lightweight and require no more memory than regular tuples.
+    Unfortunately, tuple values are stored read-only, which makes any modifications to their field names or values much more complicated

-Another possibility would be to store the values in column-major order, like in a database.
-This has a further advantage in that all values in the same column are usually of the same data type, allowing them to be stored more efficiently
+Another possibility would be to abandon a JSON-like format (a series of rows), for a database-like format (a series of columns).
+This has the further advantage in that the values of the same column are usually of the same datatype, allowing them to be stored more efficiently

     row-major order:
-        [['coi_a', 'col_b', 'col_c'],
+        [['col_a', 'col_b', 'col_c'],
-         [1.0,     'b',    'c'],
+         [1,       'b',    'c'],
-         [1.0,     'b',    'c'],
+         [2,       'b',    'c'],
-         [1.0,     'b',    'c']]
+         [3,       'b',    'c']]

     column-major order:
-         {'col_a': [1.0, 1.0, 1.0],
+         {'col_a': [1,   2,    3],
           'col_a': ['b', 'b', 'b'],
           'col_a': ['c', 'c', 'c']}

-This is essentially what a pandas DataFrame is.
-The drawback to this is a major conceptual overhead.
+This is essentially what a pandas DataFrame is, but comes at the cost of huge conceptual overhead.
-- **Intuitively, each row is some entity, each column is a property of that row**
+**Intuitively, each row is some entity, and each column is a property of that row**, the DataFrame inverts this organization, and makes iteration by rows a frustratingly discouraged operation.

-- DataFrames have some great features, but also require specialized syntax that can get very awkward and requires a lot of memorization
+- The DataFrame has great performance characteristics, but also requires specialized syntax that can get very awkward for ostensibly simple and common operations

+- A row-major format allows data to to be serialized into a JSON string for web APIs much more simply (without need to be written out to the filesystem first)

+- Until performance becomes a limiting factor, it would be preferable to use an interface that is easiest to develop and debug.

-The flux_cls attempts to balance ease-of-use and performance.
+The flux_cls attempts to maximize ease-of-use, but still performant with mid-scale data.
 It has the following attributes:
-- row-major iteration
+- Intuitive iteration and organization
-- named attributes on rows
+- Named attributes access on rows
-- value mutability on rows
+- Efficient attribute modifications
-- light memory footprint
+- Light memory footprint
-- efficient updates and modifications
+- Value mutability